MrRyanHoffman/gordianSE/SPEC.md

 `\n` = newline character

-Lists are declared using `{` and `}` around them, with values separated using commas.
+Lists are declared using `[` and `]` around them, with values separated using commas.

 Classes are defined by their name.
-Classes are actually values, but can be constructed into operational instances using `[class]` notation.
+Classes are actually objects, but can be constructed into operational instances using `new class(args)` notation.

-Null is accessed using the variable `null`.
+Null is accessed using `null`.

 # Adjustments